mapbender/mapbender-documentation/en/functions/misc/coordinate_utility.rst

 .. image:: ../../../figures/coordinate_utility.png
      :scale: 80

-Both cases allow a dynamic coordinate-transofrmation so that also points in a different coordinate-system can be used.
+Both cases allow a dynamic coordinate-transformation so that also points in a different coordinate-system can be used.

 Additional you have the possibility to copy the coordinates into the clipboard.